Canon 6D Mark II vs Fujifilm X-Pro2

 Review summary: Canon 6D Mark II vs Fujifilm X-Pro2

-So what conclusions can be drawn?
-Which of the two cameras – the Canon 6D Mark II or the Fujifilm X-Pro2 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-Pro2?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 6D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.